samskivert/website/bikeshed/_posts/2015-07-26-auto-destructure-args.md

 ```

 For a variety of reasons, I didn't want it to be a case class, but I sure wish I didn't have to
-dozens of overloaded methods to manually destructure a `Region`.
+create dozens of overloaded methods to manually destructure a `Region`.

 I use another pattern in my [Java geometry library] which would fail in these circumstances as
 well: